 The Final Word

 I recently wrote about the Myth of Retirement.
 Today I am saddened because many will never know true retirement.
 More frightening, many will be forcibly retired because there is no room for them in the job market.
 What happens when savings run out and homes are lost?
 Will the government step in and create refugee camps for these poor souls?
-Will that truly be the beginning of the end of life as we know it?
+Will that truly is the beginning of the end of life as we know it?

 I don’t have any answers, just my cynical speculation.
 For myself, I keep prepping and keep on doing my best to forge relationships with others that can help me learn those things I will need to know if the worse should happen.
-Most of all, I try to be optimistic that things we be better for future generations.
+Most of all, I try to be optimistic that things we are better for future generations.

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 Now only 99 cents!
 The Prepper’s Guide to Food Storage eBook!